feedhenry-staff/fh-rest-express-router/README.md

 ## Changelog

+* 0.9.0
+  * Update router events so that the signature has changed from fn(newData) to fn(newData, extraData).
+In an adapter function simply pass a third param to the callback and it will be the _extraData_ in the related router.event.

 * 0.8.0
   * Expand on previous Joi additions by utilising these for validation of URL parameters.
 Take a look at the updated examples for usage since it has